genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/04_optimistic-concurrency.md

 When sending an event to the server, the front end needs to know what timestamp to send as part of the payload.

-The front end side of Optimistic Concurrency is driven from [Entity Management](../../../web/micro-front-ends/foundation-entity-management).
-You will need to set up the relevant
+The front end of Optimistic Concurrency is driven from [Entity Management](../../../web/micro-front-ends/foundation-entity-management).
+You need to set up the relevant
-Data Server query or Req Rep for entity management.
+Data Server `query` or Request Server `requestReply` for entity management.

 ### Data Server

-- Automatically works when no specific fields have been defined for data server query.
+- If the 'query` has no specific fields defined, the checks work automatically.
-- Where specific fields have been defined for a data server query, you will need to add the TIMESTAMP field additionally.
+- If the 'query` has defined specific fields, you must add the TIMESTAMP field.

-#### Examples

-No specific fields defined:
+In this example, no specific fields have been defined:

 ```kotlin title="trade-dataserver.kts"
 query("ALL_TRADES", TRADE)
 ```

-Specific fields defined:
+In this example, specific fields have been defined, so we have added TIMESTAMP:

 ```kotlin title="trade-dataserver.kts"
 query("ALL_TRADES", TRADE) {